I have had to treat my own horses' skin infections, so I am sharing the methods that have worked for me.

 - I have also found that waterproof bug sprays lock moisture to the skin, which can exacerbate rain rot infections.

-The single best way I have found to treat rain rot is to use a shampoo in the following way:
+The single best way I have found to treat rain rot is to use an antibacterial shampoo (containing chlorhexidine, betadine, or benzoyl peroxide) or antifungal shampoo (containing 1-2% miconazole) in the following way:

 - Rinse your animal thoroughly.